The Benefits of Raising Meat Rabbits

 Each doe will need its own cage of at least 30” by 30”.
 Wire floors are best because they allow feces to drop through, providing a cleaner and healthier environment for your rabbits.
 You can buy ready made cages, or to save some money you can build them from ½ inch hardware cloth or cage wire using a ring crimper and rings to join the pieces.

 This is a simple project that doesn’t require any special skills, doesn’t take much time, and requires only the crimper in terms of specialized tools.
 You can hang the cages directly over compost bins, and rabbit poop can be used as fertilizer straight from the rabbit, it is not hot like chicken manure and will not burn your plants.
+But I do recommend getting a urine odor eliminator.
 Hanging cages can also directly feed worm beds if you want to couple these two activities.